taj-ny/kwin-effects-forceblur/README.md

 This effect cannot be used along with the stock blur effect, or any other fork of it.

 ![image](https://github.com/taj-ny/kwin-forceblur/assets/79316397/ca9892b5-2eba-47be-ae58-9009742a70f5)

+Window opacity has been set to 85% in the screenshot.

 # Installation
 ### Arch Linux